takuya-ki/hironx_tutorials/README.md

    <img src=img/hironx_network.png width=280>
 3. Register the IP address of the HIRO-NX in /etc/hosts
    `10.254.12.1 hiro012`
+4. Install this repository
+   `git clone git@github.com:takuya-ki/hironx_tutorials.git --depth 1 && cd hironx_tutorials`
+5. Build the docker environment `COMPOSE_DOCKER_CLI_BUILD=1 DOCKER_BUILDKIT=1 docker compose build --no-cache --parallel`

 ## Usage
 ### Execute a demonstration

+1. Run the docker container
+   `docker compose up`
-1. Launch HIRO-NX
+2. Launch HIRO-NX
    - Push the green button located on the back of the HIRO-NX
    - If the four LEDs blinking in different colors remained after 5 to 10 min, restart by pushing the green button
    - When two of them blink only in green and white, the robot is ready to be controlled
    - If the red LED is turned on, the emergency stop button may have been pressed
       <img src=img/power_button.jpg width=290>  <img src=img/front.jpg width=300>
-2. Caribrate and initialize all joints (select from the following two options)
+3. Caribrate and initialize all joints (select from the following two options)
    - GUI
      - `rtmlaunch hironx_ros_bridge hironx_ros_bridge_real.launch nameserver:=hiro012`
      - Push `joint calibration` button after GUI openning